 Despite the changing dynamic, digital activity is booming, and that includes all aspects of digital commerce.
-According to a report by the UN, the B2B eCommerce market is 82% of all eCommerce, which includes both sales, online market platforms, and electronic data interchange (EDI) transactions.
+According to a report by the UN, the B2B eCommerce market is 82% of all eCommerce, which includes both sales, online market platforms, and electronic data interchange transactions (more about EDI in eCommerce).
 What’s more, B2B buyers are always on the lookout for more convenient, personalized experiences – and are not afraid to change brands to get it.
 Over 80% of frequent B2B buyers will switch suppliers in a 24-month period, highlighting a growing dissatisfaction among buyers in the B2B space.

-Our 2021 April B2B eCommerce roundup covers the latest news and updates in manufacturing, distribution, and digital commerce.
+Our 2021 April B2B eCommerce roundup covers the latest news and updates in manufacturing, distribution, and the latest commerce technologies, such as AI in eCommerce.
 We’ll also share the latest B2B marketing, workplace, and marketplace developments.

 April 2021: B2B eCommerce and Continued Online Growth

 As buyers of all sizes embrace digital shopping, there are many segments in B2B eCommerce, particularly large enterprise and government buyers, who are yet to take full advantage of this selling medium.
 They need to shop in B2B marketplaces or source local suppliers to help them diversify their suppliers, boost efficiency, and lower costs.